-Just about anyone can record a video of their screen and upload it to YouTube.
-But creating a compelling, high-quality screencast that people will not only learn from, but actually enjoy watching… well that’s a bit more challenging.
+It’s easy to create tutorial videos.
+These days, just about anyone can record a video of their screen and upload it to YouTube.
+But, if you want to create compelling, high-quality video tutorials that people will actually watch and share… well, that’s a bit more challenging.

-As you pay closer attention to the details, it’s easy to become overwhelmed with new questions.
-What screen recording software should I use?
-Which microphone is best?
-How do I soundproof my recording area inexpensively?
+It’s easy to become overwhelmed with questions when you pay closer attention to the details.
+Which screen recording software should I use to create tutorial videos?
+Which microphone is best for recording narration?
+How do I soundproof my recording area to get rid of that echo?

-You’ll need a few tools of the trade in order to create professional-quality screencasts:
+You’ll need a few tools in order to create professional-quality video tutorials:

 At a minimum, you’ll need software to record your on-screen actions and accompanying narration, then export and share that video with others.